The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 Choosing a High-Quality Bifidobacteria Supplement

-My favorite Bifido-focused probiotics include BifidoSpectrum Probiotic by Doctor Alex Supplements or Trubifido by Master Supplements.
+My favorite Bifido-focused probiotics includes BifidoSpectrum Probiotic by Doctor Alex Supplements or Trubifido by Master Supplements.
 Both brands have a special capsule formulation that protects the organisms from the acidic environment of stomach acid and bile acid early on in the digestive tract, so they survive in the later small intestine and large intestine where Bifidobacteria thrive.

 If companies do not use a special capsule or capsular ingredient – 90% of Bifidobacterium strains will otherwise be killed in the stomach before making it to the areas they colonize!